ursus164/JUnit-5-workshop/zadania/src/main/java/org/tasks/task4/readme.txt

 - getAverageNote: Calculates and returns the average grade across all subjects in the grade book

 In package "test/java/org/tasks/task4" you will find a test class with initial tests.
 However, some of them ends in failure.
-Get familiar with structure, and methods of "GradeBook" and "Subject" classes provided in this package and then navigate to corresponding test class in "test/java/org/tasks/task4" for the rest of the task.
+Get familiar with the structure and methods of "GradeBook" and "Subject" classes provided in this package and then navigate to the corresponding test class in "test/java/org/tasks/task4" for the rest of the task.